Russian strikes force Ukraine to face hours-long power cuts

 “I thought I was going to die,” he told the AP.

+Earlier this week, the head of the Matilda Bogner, head of the UN Human Rights Monitoring Mission in Ukraine, Matilda Bogner, said the mission had investigated torture of prisoners on both sides of the conflict.

+“We have received credible allegations of summary executions of persons hors de combat and several cases of torture and ill-treatment, reportedly committed by members of the Ukrainian armed forces,” Bogner said.

 The recapture of Kyselivka after Russia’s withdrawal last week has sparked hopes in neighboring Mykolaiv province that they will once again have tap water, which was switched off after the village fell into Russian hands.
-But Mykolaiv administrator Vitali Kim predicted Friday it could take several weeks before the water supply is restored.
+But Mykolaiv administrator Vitali Kim predicted Friday that could take several weeks.

-Hungry and cold, Kherson residents lined up Friday for food from a charity, with many saying they had nothing to eat and had no heat or electricity.
-One man said “all the fridges have defrosted, we have nothing to eat.”

 Dubbed the “Train to Victory,” the train’s carriages were painted in eclectic designs by Ukrainian artists and the tickets were sold as part of charity project.